Cecilapp/Cecil/docs/2-Content.md

 ```

 :::info
-The path should be relative to the root of your website (e.g.: `/image.jpg`), however Cecil is able to normalize a path relative to _assets_ and _static_ directory (e.g.: `../../assets/image.jpg`).
+The path should be relative to the root of your website (e.g.: `/image.jpg`), however Cecil is able to normalize a path relative to _assets_ and _static_ directories (e.g.: `../../assets/image.jpg`).
 :::

 #### Lazy loading

-By default Cecil apply the attribute `loading="lazy"` on each images.
+Cecil adds the attribute `loading="lazy"` to each image.

 _Example:_